How long does it take to ship a package in the Netherlands?

-- Pick up next working day: if you do not meet the cut-of time, the shipment will not be collected until the next working day.
-This means that there is an extra day on top of the term.
-Parcel carriers such as DPD, DHL Parcel and GLS often do not collect until the next working day.
-This is of course not the case with a daily pick-up ride.
+- Pick up next working day: if you do not meet the cut-off time, the shipment will not be picked up until the next working day.
+This means that there will be an extra day on top of the duration.
+Parcel carriers such as DPD, DHL eCommerce and GLS often do not pick up until the next working day.
+This is of course not the case with a daily collection drive.

 - Take it to a parcel shop yourself: parcel carriers also have parcel shops where the shipment can be delivered.
 There are only a few express carriers where you can send the shipment via a parcel shop.
 Check carefully in the parcel shop whether the shipments have already been collected by the carrier that day.
 This prevents disappointments.
 Shipments are often picked up early by Express carriers, because private individuals more often send shipments through a parcel shop.
 DPD often has a very early collection.
 PostNL has somewhat later collection times which depend on the type of parcel shop.
 If you are late, it is sometimes possible to deliver the shipment to a sorting center.
 However, this is usually not allowed, such as with TNT/FedEx.

 The speed of delivery is often measured from the moment of collection.
 Various speeds are possible: